 HyperX Cloud II Review

-As a side-note, I’ve been playing all games with the 7.1 surround sound off.
-It seems to play a bit better in PUBG.
-With the 7.1 on, all audio becomes more distant and a bit off.
+As a personal preference, I’ve been playing games with the 7.1 surround sound feature turned off, finding it more favorable in PUBG.
+With the 7.1 enabled, audio becomes somewhat distant and slightly off.

 You can find a refurbished pair on eBay for $59.99: